AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/platform-services/tabs/network-service.md

 #### Java

 1. Create a custom implementation of `HttpConnecting` that represents a response to a network request.
-And, create natoher implementation of `HttpConnecting` that represents the error response.
-This will be used to handle network completion when overriding the network stack in place of internal network connection implementation.
+Also, create antoher implementation of `HttpConnecting` that represents the error response.
+They will be used to handle network completion when overriding the network stack in place of internal network connection implementation.

 - MyCustomResponse